-2.50 Detailed transport modelling has been undertaken of proposed allocations to establish any strategic and detailed highway improvements required.
-This work has informed both the initial selection of sites and the detailed site and off site requirements for each allocation and has influenced decisions as to phasing of housing allocations.
-See paras 2.36-2.39 above on phasing and the Background Paper - Infrastructure, section on Transport Modelling.
+2.49 Detailed transport modelling has been undertaken of proposed allocations to establish any strategic and detailed highway improvements required.
+This work has informed both the initial selection of sites and the detailed site and off site requirements for each allocation.